MOA 180 - Health Information Management & HIPAA » Fall 2022 » Practice Quiz 2

 Technology used to assign the ICD or CPT code based on the input of coding terms is called:

-A. computer-assisted coding.
+A. computer-assisted encoding.

 B. DRG grouper.